HakaiInstitute/reproject_csrs/README.md

 Once you define workflow in a .json file (as above), run it with `pdal pipeline pipeline.json` in the command line.

-If PDAL complains that `PDAL: Couldn't create filter stage of type 'filters.reprojectcsrs'`, make sure the built `libpdal_plugin_filter_reprojectcsrs.so` or `libpdal_plugin_filter_reprojectcsrs.dll` file is in the PDAL search path.
-By default, PDAL will search the following paths for plugins
-`.`, `./lib`, `../lib`, `./bin`, `../bin`.
-You can also add the file to the search path by defining the `PDAL_DRIVER_PATH` environment variable to point to the directory containing the plugin.
-[More information here](https://pdal.io/faq.html).

 You can get the documentation for this filter using ` pdal --options=filters.reprojectcsrs`.
-It will print the following message:
+It will print the following
+message:

 ```text
 filters.reprojectcsrs -- https://github.com/HakaiInstitute/reproject_csrs
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------